pechyony/advanced-lane-detection/writeup.md

 ![alt text][image1]

 The distortion correction transform stretches the image.
 For example,  the rear left light of the white car disappears after this transformation.
 Additional examples of undistorted images are located in output_images/undistorted_images folder.

 ### Pipeline (single images)

+The pipeline for test images is managed by the code in cell 13 of `Advanced Lane Lines.ipynb` notebook.

 #### 1. Provide an example of a distortion-corrected image.